Why Most Organizations Deserve to Be Disrupted

 The conventional narrative frames disruption as destruction — an external force that tears apart functioning organizations.
 This framing is both inaccurate and self-serving for the organizations it befalls.
 Disruption is not destruction.
 Disruption is a market correction that reallocates resources from organizations that have stopped creating proportional value to organizations that are actively solving the problems the incumbents chose to ignore.

 When a ride-sharing platform disrupts a taxi monopoly, the disruption is corrective.
+Consider the cautionary example of Blockbuster: valued at over $5 billion at its peak, executives dismissed Netflix as a "very small niche business" and turned down a $50 million acquisition offer according to Netflix cofounder Marc Randolph — the company was bankrupt by 2010.
 The monopoly had spent decades extracting rent without improving service, maintaining artificial scarcity through medallion systems, and resisting every technological improvement that might reduce its control over supply.
 The disruption did not destroy value.
 It transferred value from an organization that had stopped earning it to organizations willing to compete on merit.
 The passengers — the actual customers whose needs the industry exists to serve — received better service at lower cost.

 This corrective lens reframes the entire disruption conversation.
 Instead of asking how organizations can defend themselves against disruption, the more honest question is whether they deserve the market position they currently hold.
 An organization that maintains its position through structural advantages — regulatory capture, switching costs, information asymmetry — rather than through continuous value creation is not a stable enterprise.
 It is a deferred correction waiting for a catalyst, and the catalyst always eventually arrives.
 The organizations that understand why most transformation projects fail recognize that survival requires earning your position every quarter, not defending it.